yunik1004/SAiD/README.md

 If you want to generate blendshapes by yourself, do the folowing instructions.

 1. Unzip `data/ARKit_reference_blendshapes.zip`.
-2. Download the template meshes from the [VOCASET](https://voca.is.tue.mpg.de/download.php).
+2. Download the template meshes from [VOCASET](https://voca.is.tue.mpg.de/download.php).
 3. Crop template meshes using `data/FLAME_head_idx.txt`.
 You can crop more indices and then restore them after finishing the construction process.
 4. Use [Deformation-Transfer-for-Triangle-Meshes](https://github.com/guyafeng/Deformation-Transfer-for-Triangle-Meshes) to construct the blendshape meshes.
    - Use `data/ARKit_landmarks.txt` and `data/FLAME_head_landmarks.txt` as marker vertices.